 Earlier this month, delivered a poignant speech during the emergency debate on the executive order signed by United States President Donald Trump to ban refugees and immigrants of Muslim-majority countries from entering the US., Member of Parliament for Mount Royal

 Housefather shed light on Canada's own issues of xenophobia and the politics of fear.
 From the Chinese Exclusion Act, to the rejection of Jewish refugees aboard the St. Louis, he cited example after example of the darker side of Canada's past.

 And although these historic examples rung strong and true, where was mention of the more recent instances of injustice and discrimination in Canadian immigration policy?

 Canada's dark secrets

 In 2013, financed with Canadian taxpayer money, the government initiated a billboard campaign in the predominant countries of origin of Roma claimants.

-It sought to deliberately deter Roma from seeking asylum in Canada, stating that "people who make a [refugee] claim without sound reasons will be processed faster and deported faster."
+It sought to deliberately deter Roma from seeking asylum in Canada, stating that "

 The billboards were placed in countries such as Hungary, a country which is still listed as "safe" under the current government.

 Until the federal court deemed it unconstitutional in 2015, refugee claimants from the Designated Country of Origin (DCO) list were denied their right to appeal in cases of rejection, so as to avoid "abuse" of the system.